Associated primes of powers of edge ideals and ear decompositions of graphs: Base graphs

-\begin{proof} Let $C$ be the earliest ear of $\E$ containing $i$.
-We distinguish the following cases. {\em Case 1}: $C$ passes $i$ once.
-Since $a_i \ge 2$, there exists another ear of $\E$ containing $i$ as an inner vertex.
-Let $C'$ be the next ear of $\E$ containing $i$.
-Let $u,v$ be the two endpoints of $C'$.
-Then $i$ is different than $u,v$.
-Breaking $C'$ at $i$ into a walk $D$ from $u$ to $i$ and a walk $D'$ from $i$ to $v$, we obtain from $\E$ an ear decomposition $\F$ of $\G_{\a-\e_i}$ (see Figure 3).
-The number of the edges of $C'$ is the sum of the number of the edges of $D$ and $D'$.
-If $C'$ is an odd ear, then either $D$ or $D'$ is an odd ear and the other is an even ear of $\F$.
-If $C'$ is an even ear, then both $D$ and $D'$ are odd or even ears of $\E$.
-Therefore, we always have $\varphi(\F) \le \varphi(\E)+1$.
+Since $a_i \ge 2$, there exists another walk of $\E$ containing $i$ as an inner point.
+Let $C'$ be the next walk of $\E$ containing $i$ as an inner point.
+Let $u,v$ be the endpoints of $C'$ (which may be the same).
+We break $C'$ at an inner point $i$ of $C$ into a walk $D$ from $u$ to $i$ and a walk $D'$ from $i$ to $v$ (or to $u$ if $u = v$).
+See Figure 3.
+Replacing $C'$ by $D, D'$ we obtain from $\E$ a new sequence $\F$ of walks.
+The breaking inner point $i$ of $C'$ is no more an inner point of $\F$, while other inner points in $\F$ are the same as in $\E$.
+Therefore, $a_i-1$ is the number of times the vertex $i$ appears as inner points of $\F$ and $a_j$, $j \neq i$, is the number of times the vertex $j$ appears as inner points of $\F$.
+It is now clear from our construction that $\F$ is a generalized ear decomposition of $\G_{\a-\e_i}$.

-{\em Case 2}: $C$ passes $i$ at least twice.
-Let $u,v$ be the endpoints of $C$ (which may be the same).
-If $C$ is the first ear, then $C$ is a closed walk.
-In this case, we may choose $u = v \neq i$.
-If $C$ is not the first ear, $i$ is different than $u,v$ because $u,v$ belong to earlier ears of $\E$.
-Breaking $C$ at $i$ into a walk $D$ with endpoints $u,v$ which passes $i$ once and a closed walk $D'$ ending at $i$, we obtain from $\E$ an ear decomposition $\F$ of $\G_{\a-\e_i}$ (see Figure 3).
-Similarly as above, we can show that $\varphi(\F) \le \varphi(\E)+1$.